salmenz/AirBnB_clone_v2/README.md

 This is the console /command interpreter for the Holberton Airbnb clone projects.
 The console can be used to store objects in and retrieve objects from JSON.

-# HBNB

-This is the console /command interpreter for the Holberton Airbnb clone projects.
-The console can be used to store objects in and retrieve objects from JSON.

 ### Supported classes:
 * BaseModel
 * User